MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 - **3. Confirm the expected better performance of the LSTM model**
 - **4. Build a scalable and adaptable framework:** So that upon new iterations of the hopper the proposed

-## 3. Outcomes and Goal Assessment
+## 3. Performance and Goal Assessment

 ## 4. Built With